liamw1/oxibooru/doc/CONVERSION.md

 ### Known Limitations
 Some aspects of a Szurubooru instance can't be converted to an Oxibooru instance.
 Depending on how you're using your database, these limitations may make total migration difficult or impossible.
-In order of severity, these are:
+In order of decreasing severity, these are:

 1. **Passwords**